Hundreds weep for Darcey FreemanArticle from: Font

 their concerns about the child's safety to the court.

-The chief justice of the Family Court of Australia,
+chief justice of the Family Court

 Diana Bryant QC, made the rare move into public debate after relatives